bachkaaaaa/CMSTask/README.md

 ## Database Setup

 1. **Create the database**: Run the following Python code to create the database and the required tables:

-  flask shell    # Use this in Terminal
+ # Use this in Terminal
+  flask shell

-  from app import db  #Then copy following commands in the shell db.create_all()
+# Then copy following commands in the shell
+  from app import db
+  db.create_all()